PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 ```sh
 dotnet.exe build
 ```
-This will build and create the ...\bin\Debug\netcoreapp2.0\ folder and you should see the MVC_Win10Arm.dll (which ou could run with dotnet run MVC_Win10Arm.dll (or corehost.exe MVC_win10Arm.dll)Now lest turn it into a .EXE, as this didnt work for me at first
+This will build and create the ...\bin\Debug\netcoreapp2.0\ folder and you should see the MVC_Win10Arm.dll (which you could run with dotnet run MVC_Win10Arm.dll (or corehost.exe MVC_win10Arm.dll)Now lest turn it into a .EXE, as this didn’t work for me at first

 open .csproj
 ```sh